KarambaDev/Panchanga-Lunisolar-calendar/README.md

 # Panchanga-Lunisolar-calendar
 Panchanga with some Hindu Holidays and Festivals with Tithi, Nakshatra etc. Based on Swiss Ephemeris

+My very old project.
+Not changeed few years.
+Just share it beacouse some backend parts could be useful.
+Don't look at frontend there awful jquery hell.

+Sun and Moon data from Swiss Ephemeris.

 ### Swiss Ephemeris
 Swiss Ephemeris calculator compiled for Ubuntu in folder:
 **panch